Satellites & instruments

-The GNSS Receiver for Atmospheric Sounding (GRAS) is a Metop instrument that is being operated on on Metop-A, –B, and -C since 2007 to the present day.
+The GNSS Receiver for Atmospheric Sounding (GRAS) is a Metop instrument that has been operated on on Metop-A (retired), –B, and -C since 2007 to the present day.
 It is the first operational system for weather prediction and climate research, and collects about 600 bending-angle profiles per day.

 Although, tests with the first scatterometers in space were already made in 1970s, it was only in the early 1990s that measurements from a scatterometer in space became available with the SCAT instrument on ESAs ERS-1 satellite followed by several US research missions.
 Scatterometers are active instruments that emit radar waves towards the atmosphere and Earth and measure, after absorption or scattering, the back scattered radar waves.
 Over ocean changes in the backscatter power depends on the state of the sea surface from which wind speed and wind direction are inferred.
 Over land, scatterometer measurements are applied to the study vegetation, soil moisture, or polar ice.
 The method to derive land quantities, such as soil moisture, is complex because it needs to account for seasonal variations in vegetation growth, and for spatial variations in backscatter power of dry and saturated soil.
 Although scatterometer based products are relatively coarse resolution (25x25km), a huge advantage of these products is that they are available day and night and are independent of cloud cover.
 Both ocean surface wind vectors and soil moisture are essential variables of the climate system.

 Assimilation in global reanalysis models and the generation of climate data records of ocean winds by the OSI SAF and soil moisture by H SAF are the main usages of the data in the context of climate monitoring.
-EUMETSAT provides recalibrated time series of observations from the Metop Advanced SCATterometer (ASCAT) instrument that is operated on Metop-A, –B, and -C since 2007 and prepares for the continuation of the time series with the EPS-SG scatterometer.
+EUMETSAT provides recalibrated time series of observations from the Metop Advanced SCATterometer (ASCAT) instrument that has been operated on Metop-A (retired), –B, and -C since 2007 and prepares for the continuation of the time series with the EPS-SG scatterometer.

 Visible Grating Spectrometers